mcain251/iOS-Game-Gameoflife/README.md

 # iOS-Game-Gameoflife
 An implementation of Conway's Game of Life for iOS.
-Created at Make School.
+Created under instruction at Make School.